 Ellen and Burke depart for LV-426 with a platoon of Colonial Space Marines led by Lt.
 Gorman (William Hope).
 The soldiers include the braggart Pvt.
 Hudson (Bill Paxton), quiet Cpl.
 Hicks (Michael Biehn), gung-ho Pvt.
 Vasquez (Jenette Goldstein) and tough sergeant Apone (Al Matthews).
 Ripley is upset to learn that an additional crewmember Bishop (Lance Henrickson) is an android; she has a hatred of androids owing to her previous experience on the Nostromo.

 No sooner do the Marines land than the mission goes awry.
 The colony has been wiped out save for little Rebecca “Newt” Jorden (Carrie Henn), found hiding in a tiny space.
 The insect monsters immediately wreck the platoon’s landing craft, and confused orders from Gorman result in a massacre.
-Retreating to the colony’s lab, the soldiers prepare to wage a near-hopeless last stand against the alien horde.
+Retreating to the colony’s lab, the survivors prepare for a near-hopeless last stand against the alien horde.
 That’s when Ripley discovers that Burke has been lying all along.
-As is suggested in the first movie, the corporation wants to retrieve alien specimens to breed as a weapon.
-Burke tries to use Newt and Ellen as live incubators for monster eggs.
-Ellen and the surviving Marines confront the alien creatures — and then the Alien Queen itself — in an escalating series of battles.
+As was suggested in the first movie, the corporation wants to retrieve alien specimens to breed as a weapon.
+Burke tries to trap Newt and Ellen as live incubators for monster eggs.
+In an escalating series of battles, Ellen and the surviving Marines confront the alien creatures — and then the Alien Queen herself.

-After their initial defeat the human fighters must cooperate, compromise and sacrifice to merely survive.
-Unlike nihilistic Sci-fi, it’s a gallant effort that enlists our enthusiastic involvement.
+After their initial defeat the human fighters must cooperate, compromise and sacrifice to stay alive.
+The gallant effort enlists our enthusiastic involvement.
 The sinister-looking android Bishop is revealed to be a loyal comrade, provoking an interesting sentimental reaction that points back to HAL in 2001: A Space Odyssey.
 Forced to rely on their own resources, the Marines rise to the challenge.
-Green Lieutenant Gorman and the spitfire Private Vasquez grow as characters, taking personal, fatal responsibility for the success of the mission.
+Green Lieutenant Gorman and the spitfire Private Vasquez grow as characters and take personal, fatal responsibility for the success of the mission.

 Sigourney Weaver’s beleaguered Ripley also grows in stature, from embittered bystander to the provisional unit leader.
-By the conclusion she’s become a symbol of feminine power, protecting little Newt and facing down the horrid Alien Queen.
+She becomes a symbol of feminine power, protecting little Newt and facing down the horrid Alien Queen.
 Ripley’s key dialogue line: “Get away from her, you bitch!” is now one of the most recognized film quotes of the 1980s.
 In context it’s not a joke.

-James Cameron masters the spooky scenes and excels at injecting maximum excitement into frenetic battle action.
-Just as importantly, as an effects expert Cameron knows which props and settings must be fabricated for close-up inspection, and what futuristic décor can be rendered as miniatures or faked with scenic backings and even mirrors.
-Aliens is not a cheap movie, but it looks several times more expensive than it really is.
+James Cameron masters the spooky scenes and injects maximum excitement into the frenetic battle action.
+As an effects expert Cameron knows which props and settings must be fabricated for close-up inspection, and what futuristic décor can be rendered as miniatures or faked with scenic backings and even mirrors.
+Aliens is not a cheap movie but it looks several times more expensive than it really is.
 To unify the live action and special effects, Cameron (originally) said that he enforced a slightly grainy look overall, with subdued color.
 The result, accomplished before the advent of Computer Generated Imagery, is almost completely convincing.
 Every scene introduces a new mechanical marvel or fanciful vehicle, any one of which would have broken the budget of a 1950s production.

-From Terminator forward, Cameron’s compressed scripting style had a significant impact on all violent action films, not just science fiction thrillers.
-He works Aliens to a frantic climax at the beginning of the third act, and then extends the movie thirty or forty minutes longer with several more climaxes, each one more intense than the last.
-Every time we think the havoc will subside, Aliens kicks once more into “sudden-death overtime” mode.
+From Terminator forward Cameron’s compressed scripting style had a significant impact on all violent action films, not just science fiction thrillers.
+He works Aliens to a frantic climax at the beginning of the third act, and then extends the movie thirty or forty minutes longer with several more climaxes, each more intense than the last.
+Every time we think the havoc will subside, Aliens kicks once more into ‘sudden-death overtime’ mode.

 The genre’s traditional opposition of scientists, soldiers and politicians no longer counts in Aliens, as economic interests have trumped all other values.
-There apparently IS no meaningful civil government, and the big companies are in total charge.
-Even the armed forces are controlled by monopolies that have extended their hegemony to the stars, as in Alexander Kluge’s hectoring, outrageously cynical Marxist space pastiche Der große Verhau.
+There is no meaningful civil government.
+Big companies are in charge and even the armed forces are controlled by monopolies that have extended their hegemony to the stars, as in Alexander Kluge’s hectoring, outrageously cynical Marxist space pastiche Der große Verhau.
 James Cameron’s cynical corporation ruthlessly sacrifices an entire space colony in its search for a new biological weapon.
 Their lackey Burke is expected to smuggle research specimens through the corporation’s own mandated ‘alien life form quarantine.’
 Ripley has harsh words for this treachery: “I don’t know which species is worse.
 You don’t see them fucking each other over for a goddamn percentage.”
 Right on, Ripley.

-Fox Home Entertainment’s new Blu-ray of Aliens is a nice repackaging (in most aspects) of a 2011 Blu-ray release, for the film’s 30th Anniversary.
-The movie has been a perennial cash cow for Fox, and I remember being overjoyed when MGM friend Gregor Meyer gifted me with the expensive laserdisc box after he made one of his expert trading deals at a West L.A. record store.
+Fox Home Entertainment’s 30th Anniversary Blu-ray of Aliens is a nice repackaging (in most aspects) of a 2011 Blu-ray release.
+The movie has been a perennial cash cow for Fox.
+I remember being overjoyed when MGM friend Gregor Meyer gifted me with the expensive laserdisc box after he made one of his expert trading deals at a West L.A. record store.